ToxiWoxi/csgo-blog-bot/README.md

 ## How it works
 Every second, the next 2 IDs are checked from `https://blog.counter-strike.net/wp-json/wp/v2/categories?post=<ID>`.
 If the request returns with a `400` error, no post is detected.
-If the request returns with a `401` error, a hidden post is detected.
+If the request returns with a `401` error, hidden activity is detected.
+It is then ran through a second endpoint (`https://blog.counter-strike.net/wp-json/wp/v2/posts/<ID>`.
+If this request returns with a `401` error, that activity is a new hidden post.
 If the request returns no error, a public post is detected.

 CSGO's blog uses wordpress, which works with a revision system.
 Any time any blogpost is updated in any way, a new ID is formed.